kayhhh/houseki/packages/core/README.md

-# @reddo/core
+# @houseki-engine/core

-The core of the Reddo Engine.
+The core of the Houseki Engine.